 Simulated live radio station method:

-Each simulated radio station is made up of a dequeued list of audio files, along with the length of each song.
+Each simulated radio station is made up of a dequeue list of audio files, along with the length of each song.

-As you tune across the dial, the code figures out which song should be playing, and what time in the song we should be, based on the amount of time that has past since the master start time.
+As you tune across the dial, the code figures out which song should be playing, and what time in the song we should be, based on the amount of time that has past since midnight.

 Once the amount of remaining time is less than the length of the song at the top of the list, then the code drops into that song, at the point in time remaining in the calculation.